 Community banks represent approximately 20 percent of the mortgage market, and secondary market sales are a significant line of business for many community banks.
-According to a recent survey, nearly 30 percent of community bank respondents sell half or more of the mortgages they originate into the secondary market. (source: ICBA Mortgage Lending Survey.
-September 2012.)
-While many community banks choose to hold most of their mortgage loans in portfolio, robust secondary market access remains critical for them to support mortgage lending demand.
+According to a recent ICBA survey, nearly 70 percent of community bank respondents sell half or more of the mortgages they originate into the secondary market.1 While many community banks choose to hold most of their mortgage loans in portfolio, robust secondary market access remains critical for them to support mortgage lending demand.
 This is particularly true for fixed-rate lending.
 For a community bank, it is prohibitively expensive to hedge the interest rate risk that comes with fixed-rate lending.
 Secondary market sales eliminate this risk.

-There is widespread agreement the secondary market must be reformed to prevent or greatly reduce the impact of devastating market failures that hobbled our economy.
+There is widespread agreement the secondary market must be reformed to prevent or greatly reduce the risk of devastating market failures that hobbled our economy.
 There is bipartisan consensus that, as the market recovers, the government’s dominant role in the housing market should be reduced to its more traditional role (less than 50 percent of secondary market sales).
-The private sector should return to its traditional role providing the majority of the capital in mortgage finance.
+The private sector should return to its traditional role of providing the majority of the capital in mortgage finance.
 ICBA welcomes the return to a more balanced and less concentrated housing finance system with an appropriate role for portfolio lenders, originate-and-sell lenders, and small as well as large lenders.
 If implemented thoughtfully, such a system would reduce the moral hazard and taxpayer liability of the current system.
 Pending comprehensive reform, FHFA should require both GSEs to retain earnings and build capital in order to protect taxpayers from another bailout.
 Risk sharing or loss sharing transfers from the GSEs to the private market must not disrupt TBA market liquidity or contribute to further consolidation of the mortgage business.
 In particular, FHFA should not divert GSE revenues to the Affordable Housing Trust Funds or other housing funds until both GSEs are adequately capitalized and no longer under conservatorship.

 The current GSE secondary mortgage market structure has worked well for community banks by providing equitable access, not competing at the retail level, and permitting community banks to retain mortgage servicing rights on the loans they sell.